-Every Takeoff is Optional, Every Landing is Mandatory – Part 1
+Every Takeoff is Optional, Every Landing is Mandatory (Or why math doesn’t always align with real life) – Part 1

 There is a saying among pilots and aviation enthusiasts: